IdeaBlade/Breeze/Nuget.builds/Breeze.MVC4WebApi/readme.txt

 ------------------------------------------
 WHAT WAS ADDED

-The nuget package added material to the $rootname$ project.
+The nuget package added the following files to this project.

 -- always needed --